Competitions, Grants & Other Funding Sources

 Federal Assistance:

 - Paycheck Protection Program (PPP): The U.S. Small Business Administration provides PPP loans to help companies keep their workforce employed during the pandemic.
 Borrowers may be eligible for loan forgiveness.
-UPDATE: A fresh round of PPP funding is available; the new deadline is May 31.

 - SBA COVID-19 Funding Options: A list of nationwide relief programs for small businesses.